 Reasons Behind the Open Enrollment Name

 Health insurance companies do indeed know what year it is.
 However, that is not how naming conventions for OEP work.
-This enrollment period is referred to as OEP 2020 because you are choosing plans that will take effect on January 1, 2020.
-OEP 2021 plans will take effect on January 1, 2021.
+This enrollment period is referred to as OEP 2022 because you are choosing plans that will take effect on January 1, 2022.

 How to Remember the ACA Open Enrollment Year

 To easily determine which OEP year it is, think of what year you will be using the health insurance, not what year you will be performing the actual enrollment.

 Looking to the future, to when the plan will actually be used, is an easy way to keep everything straight.
 During this upcoming open enrollment period, you are signing up for plans for 2022, so it is OEP 2022.

 Snippet Render Is Present – D3 cannot be loaded in editor mode.
 Go to preview or publish mode.

 OEP 2020 was just over six weeks long, which was about as long as OEP 2019 but shorter than it has been in years before that.
 The first Open Enrollment Period was 26 weeks long, and subsequent years were still longer than 12 weeks.
 However, in 2017, the Department of Health and Human Services reduced the open enrollment period to just six weeks.
 The federal government changed it to ten weeks for the 2022 Open Enrollment Period (November 1 through January 15).

 If you miss this 10-week window, you could potentially be without health insurance for the upcoming calendar year.
 However, there could be exceptions based upon where you live.
 For instance, California residents have until January 31 while those in Massachusetts can sign up by January 23.